 Let’s get to the point of this article and address the elephant in the room.

 MacBook Pro M1 Vs. MacBook Air M1 – Which One to buy?

 Choosing the right Macbook M1 is a nightmare, thanks to Apple for making it super hard this year.

 The Air used to come with a low-end processor and had a lower display resolution in the past.
 It was cheaper but inferior to the Pro in most ways.

-The choice was pretty simple if you have the money, get the Pro, and if you want something affordable that will get the work done, get the Air.
+The choice was pretty simple if you have the money, get the Pro, and want something affordable that will get the work done, get the Air.

-The MacBook Air is closer to the Air in more ways than it has been in the past.
+The MacBook Air is closer to the Air in more ways than in the past.

-We are getting nearly the same processor and GPU and a very similar high-resolution Retina display.
+We are getting nearly the same processor and GPU and a similar high-resolution Retina display.

 And this $300 becomes Rs.
 30,000 in a country like India where you can easily buy a Windows laptop for that much money.

 Also, Read – 7 Best Docks for Macbook Pro And Macbook Air